InfuseAI/primehub-python-sdk/docs/CLI/config.md

 ### set-group

-set group and save to the config file
+Set group and save to the config file

 ```